-Town Is by the Sea has been named a finalist for the 2018 TD Canadian Children's Literature Award.
-The $50,000 prize is the richest for Canadian kids literature — awarded annually to the creators of one book for readers up to the age of 12.
+Town Is by the Sea won the $50,000 2018 TD Canadian Children's Literature Award — the richest for Canadian kids literature — awarded annually to the creators of one book for readers up to the age of 12.

 Below, the award-winning illustrator tells us about books and stories that he'd love to illustrate.

 Fighting Fantasy series by Steve Jackson and Ian Livingstone